samuliasmala/lahjalista/README.md

    DATABASE_URL="postgresql://johndoe:JohnDoeDoesPostgres@localhost:5432/johnDB?schema=public"
    ```

-   - `johnDB` in the URL can be named as desired.
+   - `johnDB` in the DATABASE_URL can be named as desired.
 Prisma will create a new database if it doesn't exist.

 ### Running Migrations